-I recently had the privilege of spending a few days working with a team of four families that had flown all the way to Mexico from New Zealand to build a home with Homes of Hope to bless a family in need.
-For three full days, we worked beneath the blazing sun: drilling, painting, and hammering to build a brand new home for a deserving family that had been living in a shack for 23 years.
+I recently had the privilege of spending a few days working with a team of four families that had flown all the way from New Zealand to build a home with Homes of Hope.
+For three full days, we worked beneath the blazing sun -- drilling, painting, and hammering to build a brand new home for a family that had been living in a shack for 23 years.

 On the third day—in the final hours of scrambling around to try and get everything finished—I was kneeling on the cement floor painting, a puddle of my own sweat in the dust beneath me, when I stopped for a second and looked up.
 I saw men drilling the last few door frames in place.
 I saw little children—some with freckly, pale skin and others with dark, brown skin—laughing and brushing the final coat of turquoise paint on the outside of the house.
 I saw women helping each other unpack fresh sheets and stack the new kitchen shelf full of food and toiletries.
 I saw a beautiful Mexican family sitting in the remnants of their old, rundown shack, excitedly awaiting the moment when they would get to walk through their new home for the first time.

 I saw God unleashing heaven here on earth.

 Lots of people ask me what it’s like to be a full-time missionary, and I always hesitate.
 Because if I’m perfectly honest, life as a missionary is hard.
 It’s challenging.
 It’s trying.
 It’s often downright heart-breaking.
 It’s incredibly easy to choke yourself on all the worries.
 I am forever thinking about what’s next, always sending out support letters, always trying to scrape together a few dollars just to buy shampoo.